couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

  }
 ```

-### Build and Run your Ionic project
+### Run your Ionic project

-You can run the app directly from Android Studio or issue the following command from command line
+You should run the app from command line for the first time and later you can run from Android Studio directly as well.

 ```bash
 ionic cordova run android